Avocado soup gets a summery kiss from lemon basil. Chilled lemon basil avocado soup is the perfect summer appetizer or brunch starter!

 A guacamole-flavored soup is a thing of beauty (holla!), but I really love this basily, puckery riff on avocado soup.

 I don’t know how the amazing avocado does it, but it manages to be both light and creamy-rich at the same time.
-A big salad and a chilled cup of avocado soup is pretty much the perfect lunch in my book.
-Oh, and it’s vegetarian, vegan, gluten-free, dairy-, egg-, and nut-free, so you can serve this worry-free to a crowd.
+A big salad and a cup of chilled avocado soup is pretty much the perfect meanl in my book.
+Oh, and it’s vegetarian, vegan, gluten-free, dairy-free, egg-free, and nut-free, so you can serve this tasty soup worry-free to a crowd.

 Chilled Lemon Basil Avocado Soup